Martin boundary of random walks with unbounded jumps in hyperbolic groups: Positive results in hyperbolic groups

 \end{definition}

-Ancona inequalities ensure that the quantity $(G(x,y)/G(x',y))/(G(x,y')/G(x',y'))$ in the left hand side of~\eqref{eq:strong_ancona} is bounded from above and from below.
+Usual Ancona inequalities ensure that $(G(x,y)/G(x',y))/(G(x,y')/ G(x',y'))$ [the quantity on the left-hand side of~\eqref{eq:strong_ancona}] is bounded from above and from below.
 Strong Ancona inequalities strengthen this by saying that it is exponentially close to $1$, in terms of the distance between $\{x,x'\}$ and $\{y,y'\}$.

-In this paragraph, we will prove the following theorem:
+In this paragraph, we will prove the following theorem.

-\begin{thm} In a hyperbolic group $\Gamma$, consider an admissible measure $\mu$ with finite Green function and superexponential tails.
+\begin{thmm} In a hyperbolic group $\Gamma$, consider an admissible measure $\mu$ with finite Green function and superexponential tails.
 Assume that $\mu$ satisfies pre-Ancona inequalities.
-Then it satisfies strong Ancona inequalities. \end{thm}
+Then it satisfies strong Ancona inequalities. \end{thmm}

 Quantitative inequalities such as strong Ancona inequalities are instrumental to get asymptotics of transition probabilities.
 Indeed, the following holds.
 Consider an admissible symmetric probability measure $\mu$ on a hyperbolic group, let $R$ denote the inverse of the spectral radius of the corresponding random walk, and assume that the measures $r\mu$ (for $1\leq r\leq R$) satisfy strong Ancona inequalities, uniformly in $r$ (i.e., with the same $C$ and the same $\rho$).
 If the random walk generated by $\mu$ is aperiodic, it follows that $p^n(x,y) \sim C(x,y) R^{-n}n^{-3/2}$ for all $x,y\in \Gamma$.
-If it is periodic, this is true for even $n$ (resp.\ odd $n$) if the distance from $x$ to $y$ is even (resp.\ odd).
-This statement follows from~\cite[Theorem 9.1]{gouezel_lalley} and~\cite[Theorem 3.1]{gouezel_higherancona}.
+If $\mu$ is periodic, this is true for even $n$ (resp., odd $n$) if the distance from $x$ to $y$ is even (resp., odd).
+This statement follows from~\cite{gouezel_lalley}, Theorem~9.1 and~\cite{gouezel_higherancona}, Theorem~3.1.

-\begin{proof}[Proof of Theorem~\ref{thm:local}] Consider an admissible symmetric probability measure $\mu$ with superexponential tails in a hyperbolic group $\Gamma$.
+\begin{pf*}{Proof of Theorem~\ref{thmm:local}} Consider an admissible symmetric probability measure $\mu$ with superexponential tails in a hyperbolic group $\Gamma$.
 Let $R$ denote the inverse of its spectral radius.